jrmhx/blog/content/posts/md_arrays_in_c/index.md

 ### What's the Solutions?

-A generic solution in C for passing 2D or multi-dimensional array as paramenter is using `void*` pointer.
+One solution in C for passing 2D or multi-dimensional array as paramenter is using `void*` pointer.

 But please be careful because `void*` pointers lack any information about the type they point to, like the pointered-to variable's size.
 So when working with `void*` pointers, you have to explicitly manage the pointer arithmetic and type casting.